ispras/casr/docs/usage.md

       [ARGS]...
 Add "-- <path> <arguments>" to run

     Options:
       -o, --output <REPORT>       Path to save report.
 Path can be a directory, then report name is generated
           --stdout                Print CASR report to stdout
           --stdin <FILE>          Stdin file for program
+          --source-dirs <DIR>...
+Paths to directories with Java source files (list separated by ':' for env) [env: CASR_SOURCE_DIRS=]
       -t, --timeout <SECONDS>     Timeout (in seconds) for target execution, 0 value means that timeout is disabled [default: 0]
           --ignore <FILE>         File with regular expressions for functions and file paths that should be ignored
       -h, --help                  Print help
       -V, --version               Print version

 Run casr-java:

     $ casr-java -o java.casrep -- java casr/tests/casr_tests/java/Test1.java

-You can specify paths to directories with Java source files via environment variable `CASR_SOURCE_DIRS`  (list separated by ':').

 ## casr-core